-READING NEWSPAPERS IS A QUEST LIKE NO OTHER

-Ouellette is Westview Employee of the Month

-Employee of the Month at Westview

-Health Care Center.
-The Westview family welcomed me in from the moment

-I started.
-I am fortunate to work with

-some of the most compassionate, talented, and hard-working individuals in

-the Northeast region.
-I am grateful for

-my coworkers who make me smile and

-make work fun while getting the job done.
-I look forward to having a long

-and prosperous career at Westview,

-Tara is married to Joseph Ouellette and collectively, they have six children (Miguel, Adam, Jennifer, Angela,

-Kaitlyn, and Samantha) and five grandchildren (Kamren, Mitchell, Lily,

-Maeve, and Christiana).
-Their whole

-group loves to vacation together whenever possible.
-In their travels, they

-emphasize the desire to see as many

-different beaches along the Eastern sea-

-A particularly proud occasion in Tara's family occurs each Friday night

-at Stafford Speedway where they root

-for Tara's nephew and 2019 Street-Stock

-Champion: Zack Robinson.
-During

-warmer weekends you can usually find

-her somewhere along the southern New

-England coast on a beach or a motorcyjoyrides as she does charitable cruises;

-her and Joseph represent various caus-

-Ouellette's role at Westview requires

-her to interact with every employee in

-every department at Westview, most

-es through motorcycle initiatives

-She gains as much enjoyment in

-board and upon Caribbean islands.
+Ouellette is Westview Employee of the Month DAYVILLE -Tara Ouellette, form Woodstock, is Westview Health Care Center's Employee of the Month for February.
+Her role is to process payroll across their entire workforce of fulltime, part time, and per-diem employees.
+Additionally, Ouellette tracks all of the accounts payable, whether that's for a new piece of sophisticated rehabilitation equipment or an order of 10,000 paperclips.
+Even more calculations flow from her desktop as she also serves as Westview's Resident Trust Coordinator.
+This duty is every bit as important as her other responsibilities because she serves as the central bank for residents of the skilled nursing facility; providing them with the management of their personal She has fully integrated herself into Westview's financial systems in less than two years since her hiring in October of 2018.
+Her quick immersion and mastery of these systems was the only way forward because of the dozens of daily transactions and weekly wages that watershed from the Dayville health care facility.
+She credits more than 20 years of experience in accounting and finance with the swift assimilation into her current role.
+Many of the staff members at Westview have developed highly amicable rapport with Tara.
+Her distinctive laugh is often heard around the building.
+'It's an honor to be selected as Employee of the Month at Westview Health Care Center.
+The Westview family welcomed me in from the moment I started.
+I am fortunate to work with some of the most compassionate, talented, and hard-working individuals in the Northeast region.
+I am grateful for my coworkers who make me smile and make work fun while getting the job done.
+I look forward to having a long and prosperous career at Westview, Quellette said.
+Tara is married to Joseph Ouellette and collectively, they have six children (Miguel, Adam, Jennifer, Angela, Kaitlyn, and Samantha) and five grandchildren (Kamren, Mitchell, Lily, Maeve, and Christiana).
+Their whole group loves to vacation together whenever possible.
+In their travels, they emphasize the desire to see as many different beaches along the Eastern seaboard and upon Caribbean islands.
+A particularly proud occasion in Tara's family occurs each Friday night at Stafford Speedway where they root for Tara's nephew and 2019 Street-Stock Champion: Zack Robinson.
+During warmer weekends you can usually find her somewhere along the southern New England coast on a beach or a motorcy-She gains as much enjoyment in joyrides as she does charitable cruises; her and Joseph represent various causes through motorcycle initiatives Ouellette's role at Westview requires her to interact with every employee in every department at Westview, most